d-rita/my-water-dashboard/README.md

 - The app displays the current status of the most recent pH and turbidity values fed into the system.
 - It also fetches graphs from the ThingSpeak channel and displays them on the site.
 - It displays a table of the sensor values being logged at different time intervals.
+- It notifies the user of the most recent outlier changes in the parameters by email

 ## Installation